 Understanding The Benefits of Ophthalmology

-Ophthalmology services are designed to help you correct your vision, treat conditions affecting the eye, and halt dangerous diseases.
-At Naples Eye Physicians, your team of ophthalmologists take care of both surgical procedures and medical care for your eye with the most modern techniques and practices.
-Here is more information about how ophthalmology can help you and what kind of conditions ophthalmologists can help treat.
+Optometryservices are designed to help you correct your vision, treat conditions affecting the eye, and halt dangerous diseases.
+At Naples Eye Physicians, your team of Optometrist take care of both surgical procedures and medical care for your eye with the most modern techniques and practices.
+Here is more information about how Optometry can help you and what kind of conditions ophthalmologists can help treat.

-Ophthalmologists at Naples Eye Physicians an provide you with a wide spectrum of eye care.
-As ophthalmologists, we perform eye exams to detect and diagnose various conditions, including the following:
+Optometry at Naples Eye Physicians an provide you with a wide spectrum of eye care.
+As Optometrists, we perform eye exams to detect and diagnose various conditions, including the following:

 - Macular Degeneration